ummshsh/ummshsh.github.io/_posts/2023-06-30-selenium-dynamic-grid.md

 ---
 layout: post
 title: "How to run C# tests using Selenium dynamic grid inside GitLab"
-tags: c# autotests selenium GitLab tutorial
+tags: c# autotests selenium GitLab tutorial en
 ---
 Here is how you can start C# tests in GitLab environment using Selenium [Dynamic Grid](https://github.com/SeleniumHQ/docker-selenium#dynamic-grid) feature.
 <!--more-->